ckeditor/ckeditor5/docs/builds/guides/development/dll-builds-collaboration-features.md

 A DLL build of the editor consists of the following parts:

 * **Base DLL build**.
 It is a single JavaScript file that combines the contents of several core CKEditor 5 packages: `utils`, `core`, `engine`, `ui`, `clipboard`, `enter`, `paragraph`, `select-all`, `typing`, `undo`, `upload`, and `widget`.
 These packages are either the framework core, or are features used by nearly all editor installations (`ckeditor5` on npm).
 * **Base DLL build for CKEditor 5 Collaboration Features**.
-It is a single JavaScript file that includes all necessary files for the Collaboration features packages and extends the base DLL for CKEditor 5 (`ckeditor5-collaboration` on NPM).
+It is a single JavaScript file that includes all necessary files for the collaboration features packages and extends the base DLL for CKEditor 5 (`ckeditor5-collaboration` on NPM).
 * **DLL-compatible package builds**.
-Every package that is not part of the base DLL builds is built into a DLL-compatible JavaScript file (`@ckeditor/ckeditor5-*` on NPM) The CKEditor 5 Collaboration Features DLL builds are available in this format as well.
+Every package that is not a part of the base DLL builds, is built into a DLL-compatible JavaScript file (`@ckeditor/ckeditor5-*` on NPM).
+The CKEditor 5 Collaboration Features DLL builds are available in this format as well.

 In order to create an editor, you need to use the two base DLL builds plus several DLL-compatible package builds.

 ## Integrating CKEditor 5 Collaboration Features as DLL builds

-...

 The exact way to use a DLL build will depend on your system.
 Presented in this guide is the simplest method that uses `<script>` tags.